-Eligible applicants will be invited to join SOIF’s Sensing Network, one of the largest global networks of next-generation future-alert activists representing over 69 countries across six continents around the world.
+Eligible applicants over the age of 18 will be invited to join SOIF’s Sensing Network, one of the largest global networks of next-generation future-alert activists representing over 80 countries across six continents around the world.
 Our long-term ambition is to accelerate and amplify the work of the next generation of changemakers; to support leading thinkers using foresight as a critical tool for a better global future.

 The Joseph Jaworski Main Award is open to anyone between the ages of 18-35 or with less than five years' experience as a foresight practitioner.
 It will support one Winner and a cohort of Special Awardees to develop both personally and professionally.
-Enter as a team or individual.*Apply now →
+Enter as a team or individual.*Find out more and apply →

 What can I win?